Dedaniya08/EXTRACT_COMMON_BETWEEN_BED_AND_VCF/README.md

 which you can extract the SNP.
 Please the format of the bed file.

 And the third argument is the output file name, what you want to label.
-This file consist of the
+This will create a database in sql format

-SNP from the VCf file for the desire start and stop in BED file.
+that consist of the SNP from the VCf file for the desire start and stop in BED file.